 But she came back.
 Over and over again.
 She brought homemade peanut butter sandwiches to with trade Tubesteak for one of his rental boards.
 Kathy soon learned to surf, bought her own board.
 She became one of them.

 At home, Kathy started talking (and cussing) like a surfer.
 She started smoking.
 She told her dad stories about the gnarly people, the bitchen’ waves.
 She wrote more of the stories about her experiences in her diary every night.
 A diary that her dad reportedly found and read.

 Those stories are now very familiar to us.
-Its sometimes hard to figure out where Gidget ends and Kathy.
-The Gidget character is so authentic that she probably is mostly Kathy, written through the filter of her father’s loving eyes.
+Its sometimes hard to figure out where Kathy ends and the fictional Gidget begins.
+The Gidget character comes across as so authentic that it is clear she is written through the filter of her father’s loving eyes.

-But while Gidget stayed an innocent carefree teenage surfer well into the 60’s, Kathy, of course grew up.
+But while Gidget stays an iconic and innocent carefree teenage surfer, Kathy, of course, grew up.
 In 1960 she went off to college, became a teacher.
 Got married, had kids.
 Though she still surfed, surfing took a backseat to life.

 The surfers mostly cringed.

 In 1959, Gidget launched her kooky self off the page to ride the party wave onto the big screen.
 Over the next decade the movie spawned two big screen sequels, and of course the television series.
 During the 70’s, through the 80’s there were Gidget TV movies and reunions.
-Surf movies like Beach Blanket Bingo were box office hits.
+Surf movies like Beach Blanket Bingo became instant box office hits.

 We loved her.
 We really, really loved her.
 Couldn’t get enough of her.
 Guys wanted to date her.
 Girls wanted to be her.
 Everyone wanted to be her friend.
 To be a surfer just like her.
 She really was the one for us.
 Perhaps accidentaly, along the way we also fell in love with surfing.